GRANT NO. 273

 I have searched and searched for some sort of history on this home and have come up with nothing which is really disappointing.

-The first recorded owner was a Mr, E. Dunning who aquired the property in 1897.
+The first recorded owner was a Mr. E. Dunning who acquired the property in 1897.
 History books for the area acknowledges Mr. Dunning at the owner but write that there is no history for him except to say that he was a bachelor.

 You can understand why anyone photographing this home would want to know something about it.
 Nestled close to the Souris River, this had to be a beautiful home in its prime.
 Tucked away down a long treed lane you come across the home.